daggerstab/stellarium-joystick/README.md

 The plug-in will aim to work on the same major platforms as Stellarium (Linux, Mac OS X, Windows, and even BSD), but in practice:
- - Windows: it's very likely that the next release of Stellarium will not support dynamic plug-ins due to the way it's built (MSVC does not export all symbols like gcc does by default), unless a lot of work is done.
+ - Windows: it's likely that the next release of Stellarium will not support dynamic plug-ins due to the way it's built (MSVC does not export all symbols like gcc does by default), unless a lot of work is done.
 At least one previous version of Stellarium (0.12.4) is supported though.